umit-iace/tool-libs/docs/overview.rst

 Overview
 ========
-This is an collection of libraries used at the UMIT-Tirol Institute of Automation and Control Engineering.
-It includes different sensor implementations, an abstraction layer for the HAL-libraries and miscellaneous utils, like a RequestQueues and DynamicArrays.
+This is a collection of libraries used at the UMIT-Tirol Institute of Automation and Control Engineering.
+It includes different sensor implementations, an abstraction layer built on top of the STM-HAL-libraries and miscellaneous utilities, like RequestQueues and DynamicArrays.

-The main part is an easy implementation of a experiment process combined with `pyWisp`.
+The main part is a simple implementation of an experiment process designed to be used with `pyWisp <https://github.com/umit-iace/tool-pywisp>`_.

 Experiment
 ----------
-Therefore, the experiment process follows a control oriented structure by interconnecting different ExperimentModules in a defined framework.
+The :doc:`experiment<utils-doc/Experiment_h>` process follows a control oriented structure by interconnecting different :doc:`modules<utils-doc/ExperimentModule_h>` in a defined framework.

-Every registered module get's called via the state machine, in the order they were registered, of the experiment.
-This assures easy control to start, pause or stop the experiment with the pyWisp interface.
+Every registered module gets called via the experiment's state machine.
+This assures easy control to start, pause, or stop the experiment with the pyWisp interface.

 .. tikz::